vighneshiyer/publications/papers/thesis/chapters/intro.typ

 The chip block diagrams do *not* indicate any kind of *pervasive specialization* that the "golden age" position paper may have posited, but rather reflect adapting general purpose processing engines for different amounts of exploitable parallelism for different workloads.
 Only a handful of exceptions exist and those are arguably not even 'accelerators' since they have no application-visible programming model (e.g. video codecs, fixed function ISP pipelines).

 Heterogeneity with respect to general purpose architectures!
 Not related to the 'sea of accelerators', but rather limited by dark silicon. 'accelerator level parallelism' is another dubious concept.

+10 years after the 'golden age' Turing talk was given, do we really see the kind of 'specialization' that was hypothesized?
+Rather, we see specialization and optimization of general purpose architectures that can exploit common computing motifs increasingly well through better programming models, APIs, and compilers (e.g. autovectorization).
+We also see specialization of GPPs to optimize for common software workloads (web browsers, layout rendering, javascript JIT, and so forth).
+Some still argue that in the future, we will indeed see the 'sea of accelerators' and pervasive accelerators on a die, and that those will account for the majority of computing performance gains and compute cycles spent on an SoC, but there isn't a good reason to believe this.
+Limits encountered via Moore's Law and Dennard scaling don't point to increased random kernel accelerators, but rather continued improvement of general purpose architectures to max out Amdahl's Law (both with respect to data parallelism, MLP, ILP, and system balance tradeoffs).

+The SPEC perf vs power curves don't tell the whole story.
+There is also application level specialization - see Speedometer scores which use the P core at max sustained throughput.
+There is also the leakage power and core area tradeoff vs performance and dynamic power.
+All these complicating factors require careful uArch design.

 == Motivation